particle-iot/docs/src/content/guide/getting-started/start.md

   * USB to micro USB cable {{#if photon}}(included with Photon Kit and Maker Kit){{/if}}
   * Power source for USB cable (such as your computer, USB battery, or power brick)
   * Your iPhone or Android smartphone
+* **Wifi Settings**
+  * 2.4GHz Capable Router
+  * Channels 1-11
+  * WPA/WPA2 encryption
+  * On a broadcasted SSID network
+  * Not behind a hard firewall or Enterprise network
+  * *Note: We do not recommend using WEP wifi settings, for security reasons.*
 * **Experience**
     * None!
 This is your first project.